Introduction

 Smart Grids and Energy Management

-A smart power grid is an advanced electricity network that optimizes energy distribution using digital technology, automation, and real-time data.
-It enables bi-directional energy flow, integrates renewable energy sources, and enhances grid stability through automated load balancing and response to energy demand.
+A smart grid is a modern electricity network that optimizes energy flows using digital technologies, automation, and real-time data.
+It enables bidirectional energy flows, integration of renewable energy, and stable grid operation through automated load management.

 Fig. 1 SmartGridready Environment